-Commission "shall identify a total of at least 255 megahertz of Federal and non-Federal spectrum for mobile and fixed wireless broadband use."54 Of this amount, at least "100 megahertz below the frequency of 8000 megahertz shall be identified for use on an unlicensed basis"; at least "100 megahertz below the frequency of 6000 megahertz shall be identified for use on an exclusive, licensed basis for commercial mobile use," subject to certain conditions; and at least "55 megahertz below the frequency of 8000 megahertz shall be identified for use on either a licensed or unlicensed basis, or a combination of licensed and unlicensed."55
+18. Congress also recently addressed the pressing need for additional spectrum for wireless broadband, including both mobile and fixed services, in the FY 2018 omnibus spending bill, which includes the MOBILE NOW Act under Title VI of RAY BAUM'S Act.
+The MOBILE NOW Act directs the FCC and the National Telecommunications and Information Administration (NTIA) to identify additional spectrum for wireless broadband, which will help maintain America's leadership in communications services.
+More specifically, Section 603(a)(1) of the MOBILE NOW Act requires that no later than December 31, 2022, the Secretary of Commerce, working through NTIA, and the Commission "shall identify a total of at least 255 megahertz of Federal and non-Federal spectrum for mobile and fixed wireless broadband use."
+Of this amount, at least "100 megahertz below the frequency of 8000 megahertz shall be identified for use on an exclusive, licensed basis for commercial mobile use," subject to certain conditions; and at least "55 megahertz below the frequency of 8000 megahertz shall be identified for use on unlicensed basis, or a combination of licensed and unlicensed."